Babaykaa/VaspReader/README.md

    2.2. angles with selected planes or valence angles,

-   2.3. energy of center of mass for chosen atoms,
+   2.3. center of mass energy for chosen atoms,

    2.4. summary energy for chosen atoms,